Women’s outdoor groups provide safe and nurturing spaces for many women to make connections and push their limits.

 Dizzy is a trans, non-binary genderqueer person.
 They love foraging, swimming in lakes and going to beaches.
 They write, “I am non binary and sometimes present femme and sometime present masculine.
 I have had some adverse reactions in women’s groups depending on how I present.”

 To be inclusive of non-binary people, you will need to stop using gendered language to describe the entire group.
 For example, you cannot get everyone’s attention at a meetup by saying “Hey ladies!”
 And unless you actually know the gender identity of everyone in a photo, you cannot call tag pictures of them on Instagram with “#outdoorwomen.
-You will also need to normalize sharing and using peoples pronouns, including “they/them.”
+You will also need to normalize sharing and using pronouns, including “they/them.”

 This goes way beyond the text on your website or Instagram account.
 Does everyone in your group know what non-binary means?
 Are they on board with welcoming ALL non-binary people, not just those assigned female at birth?
 Have you done some basic things to make your group welcoming for trans people?